Contents

 My personal opinion on Rubrik:

 Rubrik is a reasonably versatile enterprise backup solution that includes many features one might expect from a modern backup solution of this scale.
 It can offer extensive backup and recovery options, a versatile data management platform, a host of data protection measures for different circumstances, extensive policy-based management, and so on.
-Rubrik’s main specialization is in working with hybrid IT environments, but it can also work with practically any company – if the customer in question is fine with the price Rubrik takes for its services.
+Rubrik’s main specialization is in working with hybrid IT environments, but it can also work with practically any company,if the customer in question is fine with the price Rubrik charges for its services.

 Unitrends

-When it comes to Hyper-V and VMware backup solutions, Unitrends is always an option for these cases.
-First of all, it’s free for the first 1 TB of data, and there are multiple editions (free, essentials, standard, enterprise, and enterprise plus) for different needs of customers with different data limits.
+When it comes to Hyper-V and VMware backup solutions, Unitrends is always an option.
+First, it’s free for the first 1 TB of data and there are multiple editions (free, essentials, standard, enterprise, and enterprise plus) for customers with different needs and different data limits.
 Other features of Unitrends’ backup solution include instant VM recovery, data compression capabilities, ransomware detection service, protection for virtual and physical files, and, of course, community support.

 Customer ratings: